w3c/IntersectionObserver/explainer.md

 These use-cases have several common properties:

-  1. They can be represented as passive "queries" about the state of individual elements with respect to some other element (or the global viewport)
+  1. They can be represented as passive "queries" about the state of individual elements with respect to some other element (or the global viewport).
-  1. They do not impose hard latency requirements; that is to say, the information can be delayed somewhat asynchronously (e.g. from another thread) without penalty
+  1. They do not impose hard latency requirements; that is to say, the information can be delayed somewhat asynchronously (e.g. from another thread) without penalty.
   1. They are poorly supported by nearly all combinations of existing web platform features, requiring extraordinary developer effort despite their widespread use.

 A notable non-goal is pixel-accurate information about what was actually displayed (which can be quite difficult to obtain efficiently in certain browser architectures in the face of filters, webgl, and other features).
 In all of these scenarios the information is useful even when delivered at a slight delay and without perfect compositing-result data.